Eddie Davis (Canadian football)

-Eddie Davis (born January 27, 1973) is a former defensive halfback who played 15 seasons in the Canadian Football League (CFL), mainly with the Saskatchewan Roughriders.
+Eddie Davis (born January 27, 1973) is an American former professional football defensive halfback who played 15 seasons in the Canadian Football League (CFL), mainly with the Saskatchewan Roughriders.
 He played his college football for Northern Illinois University.
 He was often teamed one-on-one with the opposition's best receiver.
 The Saskatchewan Roughriders announced his retirement on February 25, 2010.
 On August 20, 2015, he was inducted into the Canadian Football Hall of Fame.